 - Sleeping Problems Many people with anxiety also have difficulty sleeping well.
 Getting to sleep in an anxious state and sleeping deeply when nightmares and muscle tension are keeping you awake can be nearly impossible.
 Hypnotists assist with sleep deprivation by implanting the suggestion that you have gotten plenty of restful sleep recently.
 Alternatively, or in addition, they can help you to alter your anxious thought patterns so that they do not spiral out of control and keep you awake (as well as causing the panic attacks that can result in muscle tension).

 - Phobic Reactions Going to a hypnotist for help in conquering a phobia (for example, a fear of social situations or crowded rooms) can be far preferable to regularly taking medication in order to remain calm during everyday activities (if, of course, you find that hypnotism works for you).
 A hypnotist will attempt to replace your unhealthy or illogical beliefs about the object of your phobia with more logically sound and useful beliefs.

-Both mild cases of anxiety and clinically diagnosed disorders can result in these side effects.
+Both mild cases of anxiety and clinically diagnosed disorders may result in these effects with hypnotherapy.
 If you have experienced any of the above, finding out whether hypnotism works for you may help you to conquer these difficulties and hopefully eliminate them altogether.